 Social media has gone far beyond posting images and compelling stories.
 The “who” has become important for the airline industry.
 It could be their potential customer.
 The industry is trying to understand the profile of who has retweeted something, who shared the image, who commented, and who directly messaged the company.
 Using social media analytics, you can track online conversations on public pages and analyze the idea behind them.
 You can better analyze the style of interaction, words, and phrases to grow your community and attract new customers.

 Social Media Analytics to Track Success in Airlines Industry

-Like other industries, the airline industry is also using social media to establish long term relationships with their customers.
+Like other industries, the airline industry is also using social media to establish long-term relationships with its customers.
 It has filtered the traditional way of marketing and is relying on social networks.
 For the airlines’ industry, social media monitoring is the best way to:

 - Identify active and prospective customers and business partners

 - Add value for customers